Misk77/gha_yaml_lint/.github/PULL_REQUEST_TEMPLATE.md

-MAke sure you have check this list
+Make sure you have check this list

 - [ ] a task list item